 “We designed inherent flexibility within our approach to upcycling the world’s most celebrated cars.
 The commencement of production of the first electric classic Range Rovers demonstrates the scope of vehicles that can be re-engineered and given an entirely new life through conversion to our proprietary electric powertrain.” – Jon Hilton, Technical Lead & Managing Director, Lunaz

-The restoration and conversion process represents re-engineering from the ground up.
-It starts with an exhaustive inspection.
-Each corner is then weighed to understand the original weight distribution to the gram.
-This information informs decisions on chassis setup, powertrain packaging and suspension.
-The internal combustion engine and associated systems are then removed and the chassis is prepared for electrification.
+Lunaz’s restoration and conversion process represents a complete re-engineering from the ground up.
+It begins with a meticulous inspection, where each corner of the car is weighed to the gram to determine the original weight distribution.
+This data informs critical decisions regarding chassis setup, powertrain placement, and suspension.
+The internal combustion engine and associated systems are removed, and the chassis is prepared for its electric transformation.

-The car is then 3D scanned; this allows the engineers to create detailed CAD models to ensure technical perfection in every step of the process.
-The specifics of Lunaz’s electric propulsion technology is closely guarded, but each classic by Lunaz is designed, developed, engineered and tested in-house using the highest specification modules available for automotive applications.
+Each car is then 3D scanned to create precise CAD models, ensuring flawless technical execution at every stage.
+While the specifics of Lunaz’s proprietary electric propulsion technology remain closely guarded, every vehicle is designed, engineered, developed, and tested entirely in-house using the highest-grade components available for automotive use.

-Traditional coachbuilding and restoration skills are then employed and the car is stripped down to a bare metal shell.
-Even imperceptible body defects are addressed by hand before the surface finish process begins.
+Traditional coachbuilding techniques and restoration expertise are employed as the car is stripped down to its bare metal frame.
+Even the smallest imperfections are addressed by hand before the surface finishing process begins, ensuring a flawless result.

-The same approach extends to the interior.
-The in-house design team makes subtle adaptations to integrate modern conveniences such as satellite telecommunications, WiFi, audiovisual entertainment and navigation aids.
+This meticulous approach extends to the interior.
+Lunaz’s in-house design team incorporates modern features such as satellite telecommunications, WiFi, audiovisual systems, and navigation aids while maintaining the vehicle’s classic aesthetic.

-The accessories associated with electric powertrains including battery chargers and DC converters are sensitively integrated into the existing design of the car, utilising the fuel filler cap for charging and adapting dials to an appropriate read-out for the electrical powertrain.
-New air conditioning and electronic heating systems are installed and the accelerator is converted to a throttle-by-wire system.
-Following the uprating of braking, suspension, steering and electronics systems every circuit is tested before first start-up procedures begin.
+Electric powertrain accessories, including battery chargers and DC converters, are seamlessly integrated into the car’s original design.
+Ingeniously, the fuel filler cap is repurposed for charging, and the gauges are adapted to display information relevant to the electric system.
+Advanced air conditioning and electronic heating systems are installed, and the accelerator is converted to a throttle-by-wire system.
+The process concludes with upgrades to the braking, suspension, steering, and electronic systems, followed by rigorous testing of every circuit before the car’s first electric start-up.